 The opposite of shadowing, this outdoor lighting technique can be very dramatic.
 Lights positioned behind and below the object to create a spectacular silhouette.

 If you’ve invested in landscaping your garden with flowerbeds and low shrubs, you’ll want to enhance its nighttime appeal with spread lighting.
 Carefully hidden in low lying landscaping and ground cover, your focus will be on the beauty of the variety of textures and patterns of your plants rather than on the source of the light.

 This technique is effective on medium to large trees, placing one or two low voltage lights onto the second or third tier of branches.
 By angling the light, a romantic moonlight effect is created in the foliage above.
 On the other hand, when lights are angled down, a completely different subtle dappled effect is created on the ground – and this is also known in the industry as moonlighting.
 A colored mercury vapor lens can add to the softness and romantic feel.

 If a canopy of branches covers your garden, lighting designers may create up lighting by placing a light at ground level and angling the lamp upwards.
 The illuminated branches will reflect a soft glow onto your garden, patio, or deck.

 NiteLites of Greenville Outdoor Lighting plans, installs, and maintains their high quality lighting systems.
+NiteLites partners with local Greenville electricians when new power sources are required for lighting a remote area.
 This lighting company also retrofits existing systems with their outdoor LEDs for the best application of light.
 Their team of lighting professionals also repairs a variety of electric light fixtures.
-To light your spectacular live oaks or other trees at your home or business, contact lighting designer, Bo Huffling at 864-606-3066.
+To light your spectacular live oaks or other trees at your home or business, contact outdoor lighting designer, Bo Huffling at 864-606-3066.